MxGutierrez/hot-potato/README.md

 ### Starting game

 Once players have joined, the leader player will go ahead and click start game.
 This will start the game for all players.
+A randomly chosen player will be honored with starting off with the hot potato in hands.

 ![start](https://user-images.githubusercontent.com/46251023/209584841-096bebe0-92e1-46f3-95a5-8ff52a1d6106.gif)